In July 2018 the State Govt released the reference design for the proposed Western Harbour Tunnel and Beaches Link

 Dr Michelle Zeibots - transport planner presentation (4MB)

 Council resolved 22 May 2017 to consult the community to ascertain attitudes regarding several State Government transport proposals.
-In particular, the Council wants to hear the community's attitudes towards the planned Western Harbour Tunnel and Beaches Link project, to inform the development of our submission to the State Government, which will present Council's vision for integrated transport within the North Sydney local government area.
+In particular, the Council wants to hear the community's attitudes towards the planned project, to inform the development of our submission to the State Government, which will present Council's vision for integrated transport within the North Sydney LGA.

 Council conducted community consultation June-July 2017, using the following methods:

 - Mapping Tool - pin point issues/concerns online